Grab your cornstarch and water – this Valentine’s oobleck is going to rock your kids world!

 - Various kitchen utensils

-If you want to colour it as I did you’ll want to add the desired amount of food colouring to the water prior to adding corn starch.
-You could add it after if you forget but you’ll have a much easier time mixing it in if it’s added prior.
+If you want to colour it as I did you’ll want to add a few drops of food colouring to the water prior to adding corn starch.
+You could add it after if you forget but you’ll have a much easier time mixing the colouring into your Valentine’s oobleck if it’s added to just the water first.

 “How does the oobleck feel running through your fingers?”